equivalent/equivalent.github.io/_posts/til/2015-08-24-rails-log-only-partials.markdown

+---
+layout: til_post
-# Rails log - partials log only
+title:  "Rails log - partials log only"
+categories: til
+disq_id: til-16
+redirect_from:
+  - "/tils/16"
+  - "/tils/16-rails-log-partials-log-only"
+---

 Let say your Rails log is doing to much and you just want to see which partials or layouts are beeing rendered.